 They have relatively small core builds.
 Angular 2 with the RX package weights under 800KB where the React library with the React DOM component reaches around 100KB.
 A smaller bundle offers greater speed.
 Since there are many optimizations you can use, both should be of comparable speed when used for small to mid-sized applications.

-As you’ll see in a minute, React and Angular equally empower high-traffic web apps used by big brands.
+As you’ll see in a minute, React and Angular empower high-traffic web apps used by big brands equally.
 Considering the developer community's rich interest in them and a rising number of downloads, you can sleep easy.
 Facebook and Google will maintain them for years to come.

-Downloads for React and Angular since 2015.
-Source: npm trends
+Downloads for React and Angular since 2017 Source: npm trends, July 2022

-In this comparison, the pros point out that React needs a lot more strategizing as the minimalistic library relies on third-party React components.
+In this comparison, the pros point out that React needs much more strategizing as the minimalistic library relies on third-party React components.
 That doesn’t make it less powerful.
 You’ll just need to invest precious time into component management.

 Since Angular was built as a full framework, it comes pre-packed with features such as the HttpClientModule or the RouterModule you’ll find necessary to expand your web app.